spree/spree/guides/content/integration/tutorials/creating_endpoints_tutorial.md

 For more information about Messages, be sure to read the [Integration Terminology Guide](terminology) thoroughly.
 ***

-In the `get_id.json` message that we passed to our endpoint, we indicated with the `product:new` value that we've added a new product to our store.
+In the `get_id.json` message that we passed to our endpoint, we indicated with the `product:new` value that we've added a new product to our storefront.
 Let's assume that our `HelloEndpoint` endpoint interfaces with a supplier's catalog, and we want to know if the supplier stocks a similar item.
 We need to add to the logic in our endpoint:

 ---hello_endpoint.rb---
 ```ruby